President Trump Sends Carrier Strike Group To North Korea – What Is A Carrier Strike Group?

 Positioning the Strike Group near South Korea gives President Trump the flexibility to both defend against a missile attack by North Korea or to preemptively launch an attack of his own.

-Why Is The Strike Group Being Sent?
+Why Is the Strike Group Being Sent?

 The move is a response to North Korea’s recent provocations in developing ballistic missile technology and nuclear capabilities.